Minute Waltz

-The Waltz in D-flat major, Op.
+The Waltz in D♭ major, Op.
 64, No. 1, sometimes known as "Valse du petit chien" (French for "Waltz of the puppy"), and popularly known in English as the Minute Waltz, is a piano waltz by Polish composer and virtuoso Frédéric Chopin.
 It is dedicated to the Countess Delfina Potocka.

 History

 Chopin composed the waltz in 1847 and had it published by Breitkopf & Härtel in Leipzig the same year, as the first of the Trois Valses, Op.
-64. The second waltz is in the enharmonic parallel minor key of C-sharp minor.
+64. The second waltz is in the enharmonic parallel minor key of C♯ minor.

-A fast version of the waltz, played by Arthur Rubinstein, has served as the theme music for the BBC Radio 4 show Just a Minute since the programme’s inception.
+A fast version of the waltz, played by Arthur Rubinstein, has served as the theme music for the BBC Radio 4 show Just a Minute since the programme's inception.

 Structure

-The waltz is in the key of D-flat major and has a tempo marking of molto vivace (very lively).
+The waltz is in the key of D♭ major and has a tempo marking of molto vivace (very lively).
 Chopin indicates that the waltz is to be played with the sustain pedal used, and makes frequent use of crescendi and diminuendi.
 It is in a simple ternary form, as are many of Chopin's compositions.
 The A section is marked leggero, and the B section sostenuto.
 The A section itself can be divided into two themes, separated by a double barline.
 The first consists of the familiar opening melody over standard waltz accompaniment, frequently rising an octave only to drop back down.
 The second theme is similar, but not identical, and features several broken scales over several octaves between a repeated quarter note and triplet motive.
 The B section is somewhat calmer, using alternating half and quarter notes over waltz accompaniment.
 Following a lengthy trill, the A section is repeated, modified only in the ending, which features a three-octave descent instead of a two-octave one.